50 Amazing Dad Quotes

 Well, that explains all the bow ties!

 “My father was a very good Boy Scout.
 He was very skilled with knots, and he showed me how to tie a bow tie.” –Bill Nye, the Science Guy.
 Nothing says bonding like sharing a hobby with your dad.
-Whether your dad was into scouting or something else like soccer, painting, hiking, or Legos, chances are he passed on some awesome skills to you.
+Whether your dad was into scouting or something else like soccer, painting, hiking, or Legos, chances are he passed on some awesome skills to you along with some great dad quotes.

 Only together do we reach our full potential

 “I feel more and more like ‘myself’ these days.
 Before becoming a father, I can remember a low-level feeling of somehow not quite being myself.” –B.D.
 Wong, actor.
 We often feel like we were born to help shape our children but a smart parent quickly realizes that, just as much, they were born to help shape us.
-Next, read these hilarious mom quotes that will have you cry-laughing.
+Next, try these Father’s Day movies to watch with your papa.